-Lowrey, a Democrat, was the representative for Mississippi's 2nd congressional district from 1927 to 1929.
+Lowrey was the representative for Mississippi’s 2nd congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Apr 1921 to Mar 1929, Lowrey missed 55 of 727 roll call votes, which is 7.6%.
 This is better than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.